alapan-sau/Maze-Runner/README.md

 ## How to run

-1. Run `https://github.com/alapan-sau/Maze-Runner` to download the game.
+1. Run `git clone https://github.com/alapan-sau/Maze-Runner` to download the game.

 2. Run `mkdir build ; cd build` inside the repository